Load data from Parquet files in Amazon S3 on AWS

 Create a connection

-We recommend that you create a connection object using CREATE CONNECTION and authenticate on AWS using the saved connection instead of providing authentication details directly in the IMPORT command.
+We recommend that you always create a connection object using CREATE CONNECTION and authenticate on AWS using the saved connection instead of providing authentication details directly in the IMPORT command.

 Copy